adiezag/Data-Science/README.md

 <br></br>

 # Model inference
 This dataset is made up of some categorical variables, such as, borough, victim's sex, race, and age group, and latitude and longitude which has been converted to its corresponding zip code.
-A method to convert the categorical data into indicator variables increases the size of the dataset.
+A method called get_dummies() was used to convert the categorical data into indicator variables in order to increase the size of the dataset .
 Now that we have a larger dataset, we could create a machine learning model that will predict the output of a variable.
 The categorical variable that will be predicted in this project is called VIC_RACE, victim's race description.
 The program includes a machine learning library called Scikit-learn that will help us create the machine learning model.
 Since we are dealing with categorical data, I chose the Decision Tree Classifier.
-Specific methods split the data into train and test subsets so the model can be evalutated.
+A method called  train_test_split() splits the data into train and test subsets so the model can be evalutated.
 This is a  visualization of the decision tree:

 ``` python